Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

       * Navigate to the repository and into the folder `hpi`

-      * Drag and drop the `default.zip` folder into this location
+      * Drag and drop the `default.zip` into this location

       * Delete all contents of the current `default` folder